 - weight loss

-You can also have it and be able to spread it to others without having any symptoms.
+You can have giardiasis and spread it to others without having any symptoms.

-Non-urgent advice: Call your GP surgery or 111 if:
+Non-urgent advice: Call a GP surgery or 111 if:

 - you have had diarrhoea for more than a week

 - you have bloody diarrhoea or bleeding from your bottom

 It's best to call rather than visit the GP surgery as you might have an infection that can spread easily to others.